Department: School of Mathematical Sciences

 Informal enquiries may be made to Professor Boris Khoruzhenko, Head of School at email@example.com , or Dr Silvia Liverani at firstname.lastname@example.org

-The closing date for applications is Monday 27 May 2019.
-Interviews will be held on Monday 17 June 2019.
+The closing date for applications is Sunday 27 October 2019.
+Interviews will be held shortly thereafter.

 Valuing Diversity & Committed to Equality